Friday 26th March to Sunday 11th April 2021

 New: Cadd 9 chord

-This chord looks like a mini (4 finger) G. Making the shape of this chord in mid-air feels super difficult, so I’m just currently finding the notes using the strings as my guide.
+Making the shape of this chord in mid-air feels super difficult, so I’m just currently finding the notes using the strings as a guide.
 I’m also making little light jumps to train my fingers to become more familiar with the chord shape.
-This one is going to take work.
-I’m up for the challenge though.
+This one is going to take time.
+I’m up for the challenge.

 Tilting The Guitar